quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 *******************

 This tutorial is the continuation of `this one <http://blog.quarkslab.com/turning-regular-code-into-atrocities-with-llvm.html>`_.
-If you are not familiar with LLVM pass development you should read the previous tutorial, the basics won't be covered in this tutorial.
+If you are not familiar with LLVM pass development you should read the previous tutorial, as the basics won't be covered in this tutorial.

 To go through the code samples given in this tutorial you will need to be able to read C, C++ code and simple LLVM bytecode.